Have any of you ever wondered what Christian terms we should capitalize, and which ones we shouldn’t? You may be surprised by the answers…

 Pronouns for God: Capitalize

-Although technically not wrong or right, it is general consensus to capitalize any pronouns for God (He, Him, and His.)
-It shows reverence and respect for the Lord, although it is technically grammatically incorrect.
+Although technically not wrong or right, it is general consensus to capitalize any pronouns for God (He, Him, and His).
+It shows reverence and respect for the Lord.
 This also applies for any pronouns for Jesus Christ and the Holy Spirit, since they are also God.

 The Word: Depends!

 Ok, so this one messes me up a lot.
-In John 1:1 (“In the beginning was the Word, and the Word was with God, and the Word was God”), “word” is capitalized, because “the Word” is referring to Jesus, a proper noun.
-However, if you are talking about “the word”, as in the Bible, then you do not necessarily need to capitalize it, though most people do, since it's referring to a specific book (the Bible).
+In John 1:1 (“In the beginning was the Word, and the Word was with God, and the Word was God”), “word” is capitalized because “the Word” is referring to Jesus, a proper noun.
+However, if you are talking about “the Word,” as in the Bible, then you do not necessarily need to capitalize it, though most people do, since it's referring to a specific book (the Bible).

 The Bible: Capitalize